-Recruiting and admissions professionals market their school to candidates and evaluate applications.
-They can answer your questions, tell you what the culture of a school is like, and help you gauge if their school is a good fit for you.
-Ask a school's admissions office to answer questions around culture, such as:
+Recruiting and admissions professionals are responsible for marketing their school to candidates and evaluating applications.
+So, whatever your question, they can find an answer.
+Wondering what the culture of a school is like?
+Trying to determine if their school is a good fit for you?
+Ask a school's admissions office to answer questions regarding the campus culture, such as:

 - How would you describe the student body?

 - How do staff and faculty contribute to program culture?

 - Can you connect me with alumni from my anticipated career track or area of study?